 November saw the release of “Ricky”, his first album for Imperial.
-Besides the two songs on his first single, the # 1 album contained two Carl Perkins’ songs, “Boppin’ The Blues” and “Your True Love”, along with a cover of Jerry Lee Lewis’ first big hit, “Whole Lotta Shakin’ Goin’ On”.
-Ozzie’s influence could be felt by the inclusion of two old chestnuts guaranteed to appeal only to an older audience: “True Love” and "Am I Blue”, a song from the 1920’s.
+Besides the two songs on his first single, the # 1 album contained two Carl Perkins’ songs, “Boppin’ The Blues” and “Your True Love” along with a cover of Jerry Lee Lewis’ first big hit, “Whole Lotta Shakin’ Goin’ On”.
+Ozzie’s influence could be felt by the inclusion of two old chestnuts guaranteed to appeal only to an old audience, Bing Crosby’s “True Love” and “Am I Blue”, a song from the 1920’s.

-Rick’s amazing success as a recording artist led him to put together his own band.
+Rick then put together his own band.
 He first heard guitarist James Burton and bassist James Kirkland at a Bob Luman session at the Imperial studios.
 Burton had played guitar on Dale Hawkins’ classic recording of “Susie-Q” earlier in 1957.
 Burton played guitar on both sides of Ricks’ next two-sided hit single.
-“Stood Up” which peaked at # 2, was kept out of # 1 by Danny & The Juniors’ “At The Hop”.
-Its rocking flipside, “Waitin’ In School”, was also a solid hit as it reached # 18.
+“Stood Up” peaked at # 2 – kept out of # 1 by Danny & The Juniors’ “At The Hop”, while its flip, “Waitin’ In School” reached # 18.

 James Burton, who got his special tone by using banjo strings on his Fender Telecaster, moved into the Nelson house for two years following the recording session.
 Rick’s band was then filled out by James Kirkland on bass, drummer Richie Frost, and pianist Gene Garf.
 According to Rick’s biographer Philip Bashe, he had secretly auditioned Elvis’ band of Scotty Moore, Bill Black, and D.J.
 Fontana.
 They were unhappy with their salaries as well as the way they were treated by Elvis’ manager, Col. Tom Parker.
 Rick, however, had already decided to form a band with Burton and Kirkland and was probably a little reluctant to infringe on Presley, one of his music idols.